 Unfortunately, this cheaply produced oil is knocking out large swathes of delicate ecosystems such as the Leuser ecosystem in North Sumatra.
 This is the last place on earth where critically-endangered elephants, tigers, rhinos and orangutans all still coexist under the same forest canopy.

-This month, the challenge is to find out which products are made with conflict palm oil and avoid buying them.
+This challenge is to find out which products are made with conflict palm oil and avoid buying them.

 Palm oil production is responsible for a 50% decline in the population of Borneo's orangutans.